inkognitro/react-redux-saga-boilerplate/README.md

     npm run build

 ## Architecture and features
-1. Dependency injection through passing services down via props (implementation on webpack entry points)
-2. Prepared caching of api data in redux store
+1. Every state variable is in the redux store
+2. Business Logic in redux middleware: dispatching actions from react components via commands (custom middleware, redux-saga like)
 3. Basic authentication with [JWT](http://jwt.io) - with remember me flag: Ideally the authentication server responds with the [jwtSecret]-httpOnly-cookie and [jwtHeader].[jwtPayload] in the response body, to be protected against XSS and CSRF attacks.
 4. Integrated toasts (redux)
     - multiple messages per toast
     - message waiting pipeline for running animations (async visibility of toast messages)
 5. Sass support
 6. Abstracted request handling with [axios](http://npmjs.com/package/axios) library in the background
-7. Running requests in redux store
-8. Loader according to running requests (*request.isLoaderEnabled*)
+7. Loader according to running requests
-9. UTC datetime handling
+8. UTC datetime handling
-10. Basic form components
+9. Basic form components
-11. Integration of Bootstrap 4
+10. Integration of Bootstrap 4
-12. Integration of Material Icons
+11. Integration of Material Icons

 ## Open todos (in progress)
+1. Initialize current url reducer
-1. Integration of component testing with enzyme
+2. Integration of component testing with enzyme
-2. Integration of logic testing with jest
+3. Integration of logic testing with jest
-3. Correct configuration for at least IE11 support
+2. Correct configuration for at least IE11 support

 ## Appreciation
 Many thanks to [Dan Abramov](http://github.com/gaearon) for his contributions in the JS world, especially with react and [redux](http://redux.js.org/).